 If a student is in the U.S. on an F1 or F2 student visa, only a J1 or J2 exchange visitor visa, or only a G series (pertaining to international organizations), they are not eligible for federal student aid.

 2. Financial Aid History

 - Student cannot be in default on a federal loan.

 - Student cannot be on an overpayment status.

 - Student should not have exceeded annual or aggregate loan limits.

 This information can be obtained by visiting the National Student Loan Data System (NSLDS) website www.nslds.ed.gov.
-You will need your federal PIN # to access your account.
+You will need your federal FSA ID# to access your account.

 3. Financial Need

 Student must demonstrate a financial need.